jordimintknight/mintknight-docs/Intro/quick-start.md

 description:
 ---

-This guide will walk you trough the whole process of creating a new project and interactuing with the mintknight API.
+This guide will walk you through the whole process of creating a new project and interacting with the mintknight API.

-We do not entend to explain all the conceps related to javascript, node, or blockchain from scratch.
-To try our platform, you don't need to be an expert in all that fields, but basic knowladge in web development is expected.
+We do not extend to explain all the concepts related to javascript, node, or blockchain from scratch.
+To try our platform, you don't need to be an expert in all those fields, but basic knowledge in web development is expected.

-We are trying our best for ensuring a streamless process and we aim you should be able to start developing your d'Apps in a record time.
+We are trying our best to ensure a seamless process and we aim you should be able to start developing your d'Apps in a record time.

 1. Setting up your environment